May 6, 2025

 Stritch School of Medicine Application Timeline

-Aside from the admission statistics, process, and materials required to apply to Loyola, it’s essential you keep the following key deadlines in mind to ensure a smooth application process:
+Aside from the admission statistics, process, and materials required to apply to Loyola, you must keep the following key deadlines in mind to ensure a smooth application process:

 Deadline What’s Due